luke321321/inversemcmc/README.md

 True posterior (solving the PDE) | 3:57
 GP as mean | 0:07
 GP as marginal approximation | 1:12
-GP as random appoximation (one evaluation only) | 6:38
+GP as random approximation (one evaluation only) | 6:38

 For `MCMC_CGSSZ.py` with 100,000 length MCMC run, 3 dimensional parameter family, 1000 design points in total, using 1024 basis functions to solve the PDE and 9 observations we have: